veryacademy/django-ecommerce-project/README.md

 Login details: `a@a.com`/`admin` -->

 ## Tutorials
-The tutorials, found [here](https://www.youtube.com/playlist?list=PLOLrQ9Pn6caxY4Q1U9RjO1bulQp5NDYS_) on our YouTube channel take you through the steps of developing an ecommerce application with Python Django, prodominately deploying the Django templating system.
+The tutorials, found [here](https://www.youtube.com/playlist?list=PLOLrQ9Pn6caxY4Q1U9RjO1bulQp5NDYS_) on our YouTube channel take you through the steps of developing an e-commerce application with Python Django, predominately deploying the Django template system.

 ## Prerequisites
 * Install Python onto your PC/Laptop